ding2/ding2/docs/code_guidelines.md

 ## Code Structure

-Each module should be placed within its own repository.
-Each repository should only contain one module.
+Modules, themes etc. should be placed within the corresponding folder in this repository.
+If a module developed in relation to this project is of general purpose to the Drupal community it should be placed on Drupal.org and included as an external dependency.

-If a module has dependencies these should be declared within a `.make` file included with the module so that they are downloaded automatically during a build.
+If a module has external dependencies these should be declared within the `ding2.make` file located in the root of this repository so that they are downloaded automatically during a build.
 Dependencies can be projects on Drupal.org or external resources.
 It is recommended that dependencies specify a specific version.

 A module should provide all required code and resources for it to work on its own or through dependencies.
 This includes all configuration, theming, CSS, images and JavaScript libraries.